Danielle Pavliv, Laura Gottschalk, PhD, and Amanda Chu

 When people want to treat themselves to something sweet without having to treat themselves to a larger pants size too, they often reach for low-calorie, artificial sweeteners.
 But do artificial sweeteners actually help you to lose weight?
-The answer is yes.
+The answer is yes, they can.
 And are they safe?
-We need to know more.
+The answer to that is more complicated.

 What are Artificial Sweeteners?